cppavel/VHDL_Microprocessor/README.md

 # VHDL_Microprocessor
 A microprocessor I designed for Computer Architecture module

 Von Neumann Architecture.
-Implements a fetch,decode,execute pipelining.
+Implements a fetch,decode,execute pipelining

 Instructions implemented: ADI (add immediate), LD (load), SR (multiple shift right), INC (increment), NOT, ADD, B (unconditional jump), BZ[reg] (branch if register is equal to 0)

 Two versions implemented: slow one (utilizing ripple adder) and a faster one (utilizing carry-lookahead adder)

+A simple program was written in machine code (0/1 bits) in memory

 The schematic of the processor: